wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. Make a note of the expiration date (by default four years from current date).
 1. Click "Create Key".
 1. If you select "No, Thanks!" to upload your public key and do that later from the "Key" menu item.
+1. Press Command+Q to quit the GPG Keychain program.

    <a name="gnupg2_mac_install"></a>